Frank Ryan (American football)

-Frank Beall Ryan (July 12, 1936 – January 1, 2024) was an American professional football player who was a quarterback in the National Football League (NFL) for the Los Angeles Rams (1958–1961), Cleveland Browns (1962–1968), and Washington Redskins (1969–1970).
+Francis Beall Ryan (July 12, 1936 – January 1, 2024) was an American professional football player who was a quarterback in the National Football League (NFL) for the Los Angeles Rams (1958–1961), Cleveland Browns (1962–1968), and Washington Redskins (1969–1970).
 He played college football for the Rice Owls.
 A three-time Pro Bowl selection with Cleveland, Ryan led the Browns to their most recent National Football League title in 1964.
 He was also a mathematician, serving as a faculty member at Case Western Reserve University from 1967 to 1974.

 Early life

 Ryan was born on July 12, 1936, in Fort Worth, Texas.
 Ryan was named for his grandfather Frank Beall, a noted surgeon in Fort Worth, and was the second child of Frances (Beall) Ryan and Robert Willing Ryan Sr. Ryan played football while attending R. L. Paschal High School in Fort Worth.
 He was later inducted into the Fort Worth Independent School District Wall of Fame.

 He was recruited by college coaches from across the country, including Bear Bryant then coaching at Texas A&M, and he was admitted to Yale University.
 Ryan declared a major in physics at Rice University, becoming the first in his family not to go to Yale.
 He was unable to establish himself at quarterback during the course of his collegiate career, splitting time behind center with King Hill, who was receiving most of the snaps, with Ryan as the second-string quarterback.
 Ryan did come in for a faltering Hill in the 1958 Cotton Bowl on New Year's Day to throw a touchdown pass, though eventually losing to Navy.
-In November 1957, Ryan also played a key role in Rice's upsetting Bryant's top ranked Texas A&M team to win the Southwestern Conference title for Rice.
+In November 1957, Ryan also played a key role in Rice's upsetting Bryant's top ranked Texas A&M team to win the Southwest Conference title for Rice.
 Rice ended the year ranked eighth in the nation by the Associated Press.

-Given his desire to obtain a Ph.D., Ryan originally decided not to play professional football after the Los Angeles Rams chose him in the fifth round of the 1958 NFL draft.
+Given his desire to obtain a Ph.D., Ryan originally decided not to play professional football after the Los Angeles Rams chose him 55th overall in the fifth round of the 1958 NFL draft.
 He changed his mind after he was able to enroll at both UCLA and the University of California, Berkeley in pursuit of an advanced degree.
 Ryan then transferred back to Rice, where he studied during the off-season.
 Ryan's college teammate Hill was drafted first overall in the 1958 draft by the Chicago Cardinals, and future Cleveland teammate quarterback Jim Ninowski was selected by the Browns in the fourth round.

 Professional career

+Ryan with the Los Angeles Rams in 1959.